mindmapsai/MDAT-final-maybe/VERCEL_DEPLOYMENT.md

 ## Troubleshooting
 If you get "No Output Directory" error:
 1. Ensure the **Root Directory** is set to `./` in Vercel
-2. Check that the `multi-department-system/build/` directory is created after build
+2. Check that the `build/` directory is created at the root level after build
-3. Verify the build completes successfully in the deployment logs
+3. The build script copies the React build output from `multi-department-system/build/` to `build/`
-4. The `vercel.json` uses rewrites to serve the SPA from the build directory
+4. Verify the build completes successfully in the deployment logs